 The Directors have been monitoring the development and impact of COVID-19 both directly on the Group's business and indirectly through the development of government policy and advice.
-The main considerations are as follows:
+As of the 24th February 2022, the government lifted all remaining domestic restrictions in the UK, whilst the risk may have lessened, the Board are mindful of the ongoing and wider consequences of the pandemic and will continue to consider the impacts on the business.